Usman67728/ppo_trading/README.md

 - **Performance Tracking**: Detailed metrics and visualization
 - **Configuration Management**: Secure credential handling and parameter management

+##Current Status: Experimental / In-Progress
+This repository represents the initial phase of my Master's Thesis research.
+While the architecture is fully implemented, current work is focused on resolving reward sparsity and stabilizing the policy gradient in high-volatility gold markets.

 ## Installation

 1. **Clone the repository**: